 See also: Finding Success on Reddit

-Whether it’s a specific target market or friends and family, you need a way to get the word out there about your services — which is where social media comes in.
+Whether it’s a specific target market or friends and family, you need a way to get the word out there about your services, which is where social media comes in.
 Facebook and Twitter are great for friends and family, while platforms such as LinkedIn cater more towards businesses and professionals.

 Getting your first client isn’t just about promoting your services.
-You also should focus on establishing yourself as a professional.
-It can be difficult to build a trustworthy reputation as a freelance graphic designer online since there’s minimal face-to-face contact — you essentially have to convince a stranger that your services are not a scam and worth paying for.
+You should also focus on establishing yourself as a professional.
+It can be difficult to build a trustworthy reputation as a freelance graphic designer online since there’s minimal face-to-face contact.
+You essentially have to convince a stranger that your services are not a scam and worth paying for.